SGarcia710/one-page-portfolio-template/README.md

 ## Thanks

-This website is based on Platzi's courses.
+Template is based on Platzi's courses.

+This site was built using [GitHub Pages](https://pages.github.com/).